WiseLibs/better-sqlite3/API.md

 By default, this method will execute a checkpoint in "PASSIVE" mode, which means it might not perform a *complete* checkpoint if other processes are using the database at the same time.
 If the first argument is `true`, it will execute the checkpoint in "RESTART" mode, which ensures a complete checkpoint operation.

-If you aren't accessing the database from multiple processes, you should only need PASSIVE mode.
+If you aren't accessing the database from multiple processes, you don't need use forceful checkpoints ("RESTART" mode).

 When the operation is complete, it returns a number between `0` and `1`, indicating the fraction of the WAL file that was checkpointed.
-For forceful checkpoints ("RESTART" mode), this number will always be `1` unless there was no WAL file to begin with.
+For forceful checkpoints, this number will always be `1` unless there was no WAL file to begin with.

 If execution of the checkpoint fails, an `Error` is thrown.